Claromentis: A digital workplace solution with compliance built-in

 Internal threats now outweigh external attacks in healthcare data breaches, with poor intranet governance often playing a role.
-In this blog, we share seven key features and strategies that help healthcare organisations secure their intranet platforms and meet HIPAA compliance.
+In this blog, we share seven key features and strategies that help healthcare organizations secure their intranet platforms and meet HIPAA compliance.
 From permissions to on-premise hosting and built-in training tools, Claromentis provides everything you need to operate safely in highly regulated sectors.

 Malicious outsider threats were once a top concern for healthcare IT departments.
 Now a new threat has taken precedence – and they could be wandering along your patient wards as we speak.